IshaanAdarsh/Postgres-extension-tutorial/Quick-Start/Anatomy_of_extension.md

 5.  **Uninstallation instructions**: The Control file defines the steps for uninstalling the extension.
 It specifies the SQL script file(s) or commands needed to remove the extension's objects and revert any changes made during installation.

 6.  **Configuration options**: The Control file allows you to define custom configuration options for the extension.
-These options can be set by users or administrators to modify the behavior or settings of the extension according to their needs.
+These options can be set by users or administrators to modify the behaviour or settings of the extension according to their needs.

 7.  **Permissions and privileges**: The Control file can specify the required permissions and privileges that users must have to install, upgrade, or use the extension effectively.
 This helps ensure proper security and access control for the extension's functionality.